For Nepal, India and Tibet expeditions

 While travelling, trekking and/or climbing, there are risks to be encountered which you should be aware of:

 While trekking, climbing and camping you should carry adequate water, sun protection and clothing appropriate to the conditions.
-We provide equipment lists and will answer any questions about gear that you may have prior to the trek and on the trail.
-We also inspect your equipment prior to leaving for the trek.
+We provide equipment lists and will answer any questions about gear that you may have prior and on the trail and mountain.

 While trekking you will be traversing rugged terrain: high mountain passes, snow and ice, exposed and rough trails, routes threatened by avalanches and landslides and crossing streams and rivers by rough bridges or slippery rocks.
 There are risks of falling, rock fall, landslides, collapsing bridges and exposure.
 The trails we use are mostly unmaintained.

 There are also dangerous animals, dangerous plants, and dangerous insects.
 Any wild and domestic animal you encounter can be dangerous, including the yaks, yak crossbreeds and horses that carry our bags on some treks.
 Nepal and India have dangerous bears, tigers, leopards and other animals however the risk of an incident is extremely low, for example bears are rarely encountered, unlike in the USA.
-In Nepal stinging nettles are a problem and we will point them out at the first opportunity.
 There are a variety of bees and wasps.
 Hornets are rare but aggressive and multiple stings are life-threatening.

 Water should be purified or treated before drinking.
 This includes ALL tap water in cities, towns and villages, and all stream water.
 On glaciers and with snow melt we will advise.
 Cleaning your hands before eating and after toilet functions is critical in maintaining good health.